JonasWechsler/golf.js/README.md

 For models, I made a new file type called .xrig.
 The first line contains two integers, B and V, where B is the number of bones and V is the number of vertices.
-The next B lines contain 3 numbers: the parent ID of the bone and the x and y offset of the bone.
+The next B lines contain 3 or 5 numbers: the parent ID of the bone, the x and y offset of the bone, and optionally a clockwise and counterclockwise constraint on the angle of the bone.
 If the bone's parent ID is -1, then it is the root, and its offset represents the skeleton's position in world coordinates.
 The nth bone has ID n-1, i.e. the first bone that's defined has id 0.
+Constraints are limited to [-PI, PI]

 The next V lines contain 2 numbers: the x and y position of each vertex.
 Vertices are assigned IDs in the same way.
 The next V lines after that contain two integers, which are the IDs of the endpoints of a side of the polygon.
 After that is a B x V matrix which describes the bone-vertex weights of the model for linear blend skinning.

 If V = 0, the model is just a skeleton.

+## .xani file type

+For animations, I mad ea new file type called .xani.
+The first line describes the type of interpolation used, e.g. "Linear".
+The second is the format of the animation, e.g.
+"InverseKinematics", "Absolute", or "Relative".
+The third is the number of times the animation should loop, or -1 or "Loop" if it should go forever.
+The following lines contain the keyframes of animation.
+If the animation is absolute or relative, the first number is the bone ID, the second is the angle of the bone, and the third is the time the bone reaches this angle.
+If the animation uses inverse kinematics, the same is true but the second two numbers are a vector for the bone's position.

 ## Description of FABRIK